ch-stark/rhacm-workshop/07.Ansible-AutomationPlatform-Integration/README.md

-# Exercise 7 - Ansible Tower Integration
+# Exercise 7 - Ansible-AutomationPlatform-Integration

-In this exercise you will go through Ansible Tower integration with Red Hat Advanced Cluster Management for Kubernetes.
+In this exercise you will go through Ansible-AutomationPlatform-Integration with Red Hat Advanced Cluster Management for Kubernetes.
 You will associate AnsibleJob hooks to applications and integrate AnsibleJobs with policy violations.
-Ansible Tower has already been configured for your use by the instructor.
+Ansible Automation Platform has already been configured for your use by the instructor.
 You will only configure Red Hat Advanced Cluster Management for Kubernetes.

 The instructor will provide you with -

-* Ansible Tower URL
+* Ansible Automation Platform URL
-* Ansible Tower web UI username / password
+* Ansible Automation Platform web UI username / password
-* Ansible Tower Access Token for API requests
+* Ansible Automation Platform Access Token for API requests

 ## Before You Begin

-In this section you will create the basic integration between RHACM and Ansible Tower.
+In this section you will create the basic integration between RHACM and Ansible-Automation-Platform-.
 The integration is based on `Ansible Automation Platform Operator`.
 Make sure to install the operator before you begin the next exercises.

 Installing the operator can be done by running the next commands on the hub cluster -